MarcoFurlan99/7_Wasserstein_computation_and_more/readme.md

 These numbers are a little ridicolous to work with, we cannot expect to have more than 10.000 images on our target dataset.

-The issue is sparsity cause by high dimensionality, so reducing the dimensionality would be a fix.
+The issue is sparsity caused by high dimensionality, so reducing the dimensionality would be a fix.